alsamzu/HR-System/nodestory/readme.txt

 A channel which infomation can be sent.Infomation is sent via a protocal called TCP.
 Data is spilt into smaller sections called Packets.
 PORTS
 A program running on a computer can listen for requests sent to a particular port number.
+Port is a type of software connection point used by the TCP/IP proticol and the connecting computer. e.g If 2 people want to meet and there are 2walls between them and each wall has 3 doors they have to open the same door on each wall so that they can meet.
 BUFFER
 Temporary storage spot for a chunk of data that is being transffered from one place to another.
 The buffer is filled with data then passed along.
 Transfer small chunks of data at a time.
 STREAM